07947613070

 Newly-weds share their first kiss in Southwark Register Office for their wedding

 Perhaps my favourite first kiss shot was taken at the Southwark Register Office: This pair needed no encouragement to prolong their kiss.
-Couples are seldom confident enough to invest such passion into it, but Danielle and Mitchell were so caught up in the moment.
+Couples are seldom confident enough to invest such passion, but Danielle and Mitchell were so caught up in the moment.

 Groom passionately kissing bride in his arms at King's College Chapel in London

-Paloma & Laszlo had no qualms about making the most of the first kiss at their King’s College Chapel wedding in London.
-This went on for a while and is unusual at a religious wedding.
-But it’s great for the photographer.
+Paloma and Laszlo had no qualms about making the most of the first kiss at their King’s College Chapel wedding in London.
+This went on for a while, which is unusual at a religious wedding but is great for the photographer.

 First kiss at Bristol Register Office wedding with registrar in the background